New players, strange offseason, simple question: Are the 2020 Seahawks better than last year’s team?

 Simple question: Are the Seahawks better than they were eight months ago?

-Since the end of the 2019 season, when Seattle lost in the second round to the Packers in Green Bay, has this squad improved?
+Since the end of the 2019 season, when Seattle lost in the second round of the playoffs to the Packers in Green Bay, has this squad improved?

 It’s not an easy question to answer given some of the acquisitions and losses that have transpired in the offseason.
 But it’s a compelling query, as Seattle is on the cusp of beginning the 2020 slate.